[Editor: This article provides some information about Charles H. Kirmess and the authorship of The Australian Crisis.]

 Charles H. Kirmess was the author of “The Commonwealth Crisis”, a fictional work about a Japanese invasion of Australia, which was printed as a serial in The Lone Hand (Sydney) from October 1908 to August 1909.
 The story was published in book form in 1909 as The Australian Crisis by Thomas Lothian (Melbourne), George Robertson (Melbourne), and by the Walter Scott Publishing Company (London).

-Philippa Scarlett maintains that Kirmess was born in Prussia, was known to her family, and had been temporarily engaged to her grandmother’s cousin (Lily Service of Randwick, NSW).
+Research carried out by Philippa Scarlett, a Canberra historian, has revealed that Charles Kirmess was born in Harburgh, Prussia, was known to her family, and had been engaged to her grandmother’s cousin (Lily Service, of Randwick, NSW).
+Her investigations showed that Kirmess was a German journalist who lived in Australia from December 1904 to 1910.

 References: